Loy Krathong: Lanna Kingdom Period and later Northern Part of Thailand

-The aftermath
+Lesser known tradition

+A lesser-known aspect of Loy Krathong is the tradition where personal items such as finger or toenail clippings are sometimes placed on the krathong before it is floated away.
+This practice symbolizes letting go of old negativity and inviting new growth and positive energy for the year ahead.
+This intimate gesture of release adds a deeply personal and hopeful element to the festival, highlighting its role not just as a visual spectacle but also as a spiritual renewal and self-cleansing ritual for many participants.
+The floating away of these personal tokens is meant to carry away one's bad luck and misfortunes with the flowing water, creating space for fresh blessings and happiness in the coming year.
+This detail is often overlooked but enriches the cultural and emotional significance of Loy Krathong beyond its aesthetic beauty and communal celebrations.

+Aftermath

 In 2016, the Bangkok Metropolitan Administration (BMA) cleaned six tonnes of rubbish from the city's waterways on the day after Loy Krathong.
 The city governor said that 661,935 floats were collected from waterways across Bangkok.
 Of these, 617,901 (93.7 percent) were made of decomposible natural materials, while 44,034 were non-biodegradable Styrofoam floats.
 There were 163,679 fewer krathong collected than in 2015.
 The city mobilized 210 workers and 45 boats to collect floats from the Chao Phraya River and canals.

 In 2017, because the sky lanterns are a hazard to passing aircraft and "...can cause damage to important places in the areas such as the Grand Palace [sic], temples and governmental offices,..." khom loi are increasingly subject to governmental restrictions.
 In Chiang Mai, authorities cancelled 78 flights in and out of Chiang Mai Airport on 3–4 November 2017.
 Another 79 flights were rescheduled.
 Despite those measures, the remains of more than 100 lanterns were later found on airport premises.
 In Bangkok, the public are prohibited from using fireworks and sky lanterns entirely.
 Violators may face three years imprisonment and/or a fine of 60,000 baht.
 One hundred-ninety piers on the Chao Phraya River will be open to the public to float their krathongs.
 In 2018, up to 158 flights were cancelled or rescheduled at three airports, and in Bangkok 88 piers were closed.

 In 2017, in Nakhon Ratchasima province, 50 workers collected krathong from the moat in the town centre near the Thao Suranaree Monument.
 In Buriram, more than 200 workers and volunteers in Mueang District cleared at least 20,000 krathong from the town's moat.
 There, Styrofoam krathong will be banned in 2017.
 In Lampang, more than 100 students and teachers from the Institute of Physical Education helped municipal workers clean up the Wang River in Mueang District.

 In 2018, after the festivities, Bangkok city workers cleared 841,327 krathongs, up from 3.6 percent in 2017, from the Chao Phraya River, local canals, and 30 public parks; 5.3 percent of them were made from styrofoam.